 When given more nutrition, deer antlers are able to grow better.
 More nutrition is supplied to their bones, thus allowing them to be stronger and bigger.

 Nutrition in this case means being able to find more protein-rich food.
-In fact, research has shown that fawns that consume more protein at a younger age are able to develop stronger and larger antlers as they mature.
+In fact, research has shown that young deer (fawns) which consume more protein at a younger age are able to develop stronger and larger antlers as they mature.

 Stronger genetics from a deer’s sire and dam will no doubt set the deer up for success.